mfms-ncsu/galant-js/0-system-test-plan.md

 4. Upload and load the exported graph and check that the export was correct

 ## Testing: Running algorithms
- * (!)
-Run at least one algorithm on all platform/browser combinations; dfs-scc on g-12 is a good choice (see item 3 below)

 ### Simple algorithms